CoScale/docs/_docs_agent/plugins/kubernetes.md

 This agent will be configured to monitor the Kubernetes master.
 It should only contain the Kubernetes plugin configured with "Connect without authentication" and as a hostname the Kubernetes Master IP.

-The Master IP you can find on your local machine or the Kubernetes minions. `~/.kube/config | grep server` will return the IP address of the server.
+The Master IP you can find on the machine you use to connect with your cluster. `~/.kube/config | grep server` will return the IP address of the server.

 Finish the agent configuration and deploy it using the following Kubernetes config.
 Don't forget to replace `$APP_ID`, `$ACCESS_TOKEN` and `$TEMPLATE_ID` with the ones you find in the container deployment command.